The South East Market

 We already have.

-To increase access to healthy and culturally appropriate food for our community through a sustainable and equitable lens.
+To increase access to healthy, affordable and culturally-accepted food for our community through a sustainable and equitable lens.

 Meet the Team

 A Grand Rapids native, Alita recently graduated from the University of Michigan in Environmental Science and Sustainable Business.

 While building and managing multiple nutrition programs she found a passion for empowering equitable and sustainable food systems.

 Outside of getting into good trouble, Alita is passionate about; food sovereignty, the benefits of travel, connecting to mother earth and consumer activism.

 A Hawai'i native, Khara brings her aloha vibes to the 49507 neighborhood, where she's lived for 15+ years.

 As an entrepreneur, she found her niche in a relationship-based accounting practice, which birthed in her a passion of for-profit social enterprise.